modelica/fmi-standard.org/_posts/2015-04-07-new-development-process-approved.md

 ---
-title: New FMI Development Process approved.
+title: New FMI Development Process approved
-date: 2015-04-07 00:00:00 Z
-categories:
+categories: [news]
-- news
+layout: post
 ---

 The FMI Steering Committee approved the new FMI development process to govern all future FMI developments.